dmbarbour/Sirea/README.md

 The `su_state` indicates the signal has a new value starting at a given time, or `Nothing` if there was no change in the signal state (just a stability update).
 The task of applying a `SigUp a` to a `Sig a` is rather trivial, just an `s_switch` at the given time.
 It is very common for state and stability updates to piggyback.

-Signal updates have a nice properties compared to general message passing:
+Signal updates have several nice properties in addition to those of general message passing:

 * updates are idempotent; useful over a shoddy network connection
 * updates are composable by "piggybacking"; useful when fast source feeds slow consumer.
-* updates allow takebacks (limited by stability); optimistic concurrency, eventual consistency, plan validation
+* updates allow takebacks (limited by stability); optimistic concurrency, eventual consistency
 * updates can target future; masks variability in latency, simplifies scheduling, avoids rework
-* updates of full signal can be more efficient if they hold for a while.
+* garbage collection is built into the signal update model; no need to estimate live references

 These are in addition to the many benefits associated with anticipation and speculative evaluation.

-In Sirea, a new behavior is compiled into a network with all signals set to inactive.
-Then the first signal update is applied.
+In Sirea, a behavior is compiled into a network with all signals inactive.
+The first signal update will activate the behavior.

 ### Continuous Signals?